 Tweetbot is one of the most popular Twitter clients on iOS and macOS simply because of all the goodness it packs inside.
-The app was bumped up to Tweetbot 5 and received an overhaul towards the end of last year, along with the addition of a new dark mode, GIPHY support (with auto-playback), and a true dark mode – something I think every app should have.
+The app was bumped up to Tweetbot 5 and received an overhaul towards the end of last year, along with the addition of a new dark mode, GIPHY support (with auto-playback), and more.
 Tweetbot 5 obviously integrates a number of third-party services for videos, images, read later functionality, and timeline sync to make your Twitter experience amazing.

 If you’ve been a regular user of Tweetbot on your Mac, well, the iOS app now offers an experience closer to the same.
 It even shows if someone follows you or not right in the tweet view, iCloud sync to remember your read position, and a feature that I use more often than not – profile notes.
 Tweetbot 5 lets you add private notes to profiles to help remember why you followed someone and it’s features like these which make it worth every penny.

 There may be a plethora of Twitter clients on Android ,but Owly, which is fairly new to the party, is also trying to grab a spot among the most recommended ones.
 The app offers a clean and intuitive experience, with a card-based UI and a bottom navaigation bar for quicker acess.
 You get instant access to media previews and actions for user profiles.
 Owly has also supercharged the tweet creation process and made many customizable templates available to help express yourself more easily.
 It adds to your 280-character limit and that’s excellent for someone who has a lot to say.